Our instructors

 DS219: Spark!
 Software Engineering Career Prep Practicum

 Urvashi is a Principal Software Engineer on the OpenShift Containers Team at Red Hat.
 She interned in the Red Hat Containers team before joining as a full-time member of the team.
-Urvashi has spent the last few years developing Open Source container tools and cloud technologies including Podman, Buildah, CRI-O, Skopeo, Kubernetes, and OpenShift.
-She is passionate about sharing her work and has given talks at various conferences including KubeCon, DevConf, and SCaLE.
-She is also a co-organizer of DevConf.US, a free and open source conference that happens in Boston University every year.
-Urvashi graduated from Boston University in 2017 where she majored in Computer and Electrical Engineering
+Urvashi has spent the last few years developing Open Source container tools and cloud technologies, including Podman, Buildah, CRI-O, Skopeo, Kubernetes, and OpenShift.
+She is passionate about sharing her work and has given talks at various conferences, including KubeCon, DevConf, and SCaLE.
+She is also a co-organizer of DevConf.US, a free and open source conference that happens at Boston University every year.
+Urvashi graduated from Boston University in 2017, where she majored in Computer and Electrical Engineering.

 Ali Nahvi, Ph.D.